CardSorting/DreamBeeSQL/architecture-proposal/MIGRATION_GUIDE.md

-# DreamBeeSQL Migration Guide
+# NOORM Migration Guide

 ## 🎯 Overview

-This guide helps you migrate from existing ORMs to DreamBeeSQL.
-DreamBeeSQL's zero-configuration approach means you can often migrate with minimal code changes while gaining automatic type safety and schema discovery.
+This guide helps you migrate from existing ORMs to NOORM.
+NOORM's zero-configuration approach means you can often migrate with minimal code changes while gaining automatic type safety and schema discovery.

 ## 🚀 Migration Benefits